asawo/japan-regional-data/README.md

 ## Status

-WIP.
-It is currently deployed on [Heroku] 💻(https://japan-regional-data.herokuapp.com/)
+It is currently deployed on [Heroku] 💻(https://japan-regional-data.herokuapp.com/).
+There's still some things I would like to add in the future, but the app itself is running and functioning.

 ## Tech & Tools

-Just using

 - Vanilla JS 🔨
 - Bootstrap ([Bootswatch Minty Theme](https://bootswatch.com/minty/))
 - HTML5
 - express

+## TODO list

+- Toggle between Japanese and English 🌏
+- Refactor API requests to move them to the backend and use config vars (after I learn how) 🔨

 ## Special Thanks